 <observation> ~ h(t, <states>, <inputs>) + e)

-is the observation function, and e
+where h is the observation function, and e is normally

 distributed noise with zero mean.

-This function only specifies the observation name, and its mean through h
+This function only specifies the observation name, and its mean through h.

 Arguments

-a formula specifying an observation equation
+forma formula specifying an observation equation

-additional formulas similar to
+...additional formulas similar to

-character vector specifying the name of the observation.
+formfor specifying multiple equations at once.obsnamescharacter vector specifying the name of the observation.
 This is used when the left-hand side of

-consists of more than just a single variable (of class 'call').
+formconsists of more than just a single variable (of class 'call').

 Method setVariance()